moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ![A diagram mapping out the steps for deploying an Appchain with the Tanssi dApp.](/images/builders/deploy/dapp/dapp-1.png)

-For [Dancebox](/builders/tanssi-network/networks/dancebox){target=\_blank}, the Tanssi team will manually complete verification, and once verified, the launch process will begin.
+For Snap AppChains and Dedicated AppChains on the [Tanssi Dancebox Testnet](/builders/tanssi-network/networks/dancebox){target=\_blank}, the Tanssi team will manually complete verification, and once verified, the launch process will begin.
+After verification, it typically takes about two hours for your AppChain to be ready to use.
 For Tanssi, the process will be fully decentralized and permissionless.

 ## Prerequisites {: #prerequisites }